PrepMarquis/novela-hugo-starter/content/post/saga-of-the-gift-bearing-geek-and-how-it-distorts-social-innovation.md

 ![](/images/3wepx8.jpg)

 As meme man pointed it out many of these projects aims to bring equality of opportunity or some sort to impoverished or disadvantaged.
+It's the modern education technologist's promise to deliver and scale up-to-date and useful pieces of information to any parts of the world.